Air Brakes #2

 It is essential that your low pressure warning light functions properly.
 After allowing the system to charge, you can test the warning signal by rapidly applying and releasing the brake pedal.
 This will release air from the braking system and the warning signal should come on when pressure drops to a dangerous level.

-2024 Louisiana | Frequently Asked Questions
+2025 Louisiana | Frequently Asked Questions

-To obtain a Class A CDL in Louisiana, you must be at least 21 years old (18 for intrastate driving), possess a valid driver's license, pass a vision exam, and pass a written knowledge test.
-You'll also need to pass a skills test, which includes a pre-trip vehicle inspection, a basic control skills test, and an on-road driving exam.
+To acquire a Class B CDL license in Louisiana, you must be at least 18 years old (21 for interstate driving), possess a valid Louisiana driver's license, pass a vision exam, and complete a written knowledge test.
+You will also need to pass a skills test, which includes a pre-trip vehicle inspection, a basic controls test, and an on-road driving exam.

-In Louisiana, the written Class A CDL test is primarily offered in English, as federal regulations require all commercial drivers to read and speak English sufficiently to converse with the general public, understand highway traffic signs and signals, respond to official inquiries, and make entries on reports and records.
-However, assistance in Spanish may be available in some cases.
+In Louisiana, the written Class B CDL test is typically administered in English.
+However, some test centers may offer the test in Spanish.
+It's important to note that even if you take the written test in Spanish, you must still be able to read and speak English well enough to converse with the general public, understand highway traffic signs and signals, respond to official inquiries, and make entries on reports and records.